 This ornamental grass isn't particular about the type of soil it's planted in.
 Heavy clay and dry, infertile soils all still usually result in a good performance if the plant has access to the sun.

 Its only preference is not to be consistently overly moist, so make sure the soil is well-drained.
 If this grass gets too much moisture, it can start to flop.

 Don't be tempted to water your wood grass too frequently.
 This can result in sprawling stems that aren't as strong.
 Once established, this plant is fairly drought tolerant and copes well in dry to medium conditions.

 Temperature and Humidity

 Warm-season grasses prefer a drier environment and mild temperatures.
-Optimum temperatures are around 85 to 95 F, but anything over 60 F usually produces decent results.
+Optimum temperatures are around 85 to 95 degrees Fahrenheit, but anything over 60 degrees Fahrenheit usually produces decent results.

-Indian Grass does well being grown from seeds.
+Wood grass does well being grown from seeds.
 Division is possible, but it isn't recommended.
-The root system is sprawling, thick and complicated, so it can be tricky to separate successfully.
+The root system is sprawling, thick, and complicated, so it can be tricky to separate successfully.

 This grass germinates easily from seeds.
 You can either sow them in the fall or stratify them before sowing them in the spring.
 These seeds need soil temperatures above 50 degrees Fahrenheit for germination to be successful, and the soil should be kept moist while establishing.
 Wood grass is a rapid grower and reaches maturity by its second year.